JoeBumm/Koreader-Menu-customizer/README.md

 ## Installation
 1. Download the plugin ZIP file from the [Releases page](https://github.com/JoeBumm/menu_customizer.koplugin/releases/)
-2. Extract the ZIP to get the `menu_disabler.koplugin` folder
+2. Extract the ZIP to get the `menu_customizer.koplugin` folder
 3. Transfer this folder to your KOReader plugins directory:
    - **Android:** `/sdcard/koreader/plugins/`
    - **Linux:** `~/.config/koreader/plugins/`